usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### Under Java/Maven

 This XSLT can be scripted and run from the command line
-  - delivering SVRL results
+  - delivering HTML results
-  - or plain text
+  - or Markdown

 ### Under NodeJS